In 2022, tuition for full-time students at Queens University of Charlotte was $39,030 a year.

 Queens University of Charlotte offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Schools sometimes waiver tuition for certain groups, to offset the cost of attending.
-Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.
+Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
+Some schools offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Queens University of Charlotte has some full or partial tuition waivers available for: - X - Employees or Children of Employees